kjirou/js-boilerplate/README.md

 # js-boilerplate

-A boilerplate for a JavaScript-based Single-Page Application.
+A boilerplate for a JavaScript-based Single-Page Application